benhoyt/benhoyt.github.com/writings/2020-05-18-the-state-of-the-awk.md

 <p>AWK programs are often one-liners executed directly from the command
 line.
-For example, to calculate the average response time of GET requests from a web server log, you might type:</p>
+For example, to calculate the average response time of GET requests from some hypothetical web server log, you might type:</p>

 <pre>
     $ awk '/GET/ { total += $6; n++ } END { print total/n }' server.log